 By Claire R. Gigje

-ILIGAN CITY, May 20–The Office of the Presidential Adviser on the Peace Process (OPAPP) in partnership with Duyog Marawi pushed a peace conversation with Marawi siege hostage survivors Wednesday, May 19.
+ILIGAN CITY, May 20–In line with the week-long observance of Marawi Week of Peace, the Office of the Presidential Adviser on the Peace Process (OPAPP) through the Duyog Marawi distributed sacks of rice to Marawi siege hostage survivors Wednesday, May 19.

 About 70 sacks of rice were shared with the said siege hostage survivors who now reside in Iligan City.

 With this, receivers attested how the said distribution contributed big help amidst the pandemic.

 “Dako kaayo og ikatabang [ang bugas] kay parehas karon, wala koy trabaho.
 Dako kaayo og ikatabang sa akoa pati sa akong pamilya.
 Makakaon akong pamilya ug makaabag sa kalisod,” stated Julito Gulay, a siege hostage survivor.